Audra Lindley: Personal life and death

 She was married to Hardy Ulm, with whom she had five children, from 1943 until his death in 1970.
 She was then married to actor James Whitmore from 1972 to 1979.
+(Another source says that she married Whitmore in 1971.)

 Lindley died of complications from leukemia on October 16, 1997, at Cedars Sinai Medical Center.
 She was 79.
 She was cremated and her ashes buried in a grave near her parents at Woodlawn Memorial Cemetery in Santa Monica, California.